jitsecurity/dynamo-data-transform/README.md

 however, in the real world, it might not happen. \
 Making changes in our database design is a regular process that happens sometimes.

-- We need to be able to execute data migrations \
+- We need to be able to execute data transformations \
   without interfering with us or our clients \
   and without losing the ability to get back to the previous state of the data.